Der Untertan

 Der Untertan ([deːɐ̯ ˈʔʊntɐtaːn]; literally "the underling", translated into English under the titles Man of Straw, The Patrioteer, and The Loyal Subject) is one of the best known novels of German author Heinrich Mann.
 The title character, Diederich Hessling, a dedicated 'Untertan' in the sense of a person subservient to a monarch or prince, is an immoral man who is meant to serve as an allegory of both the reign of Kaiser Wilhelm II and German society of his time.

 The novel was completed during the July Crisis in 1914, shortly before the outbreak of World War I. Extracts had been published in the satirical magazine Simplicissimus from 1912 onwards, causing great controversy.
+Mann signed a contract with the magazine Die Zeit im Bild for the publication of the censored version of the novel from the beginning of 1914, but on 1 August the publication was stopped as "inappropriate".
 A book edition was not published until 1918 by Kurt Wolff in Leipzig.

+In the novel, Hessling gains a doctorate of chemistry and then starts a business career as a paper manufacturer.
+He becomes an influential figure in local politics, but his inflexible ideals are contradicted by his own actions.
+He supports militarism, anti-socialism, and Christian morality, but he refuses to serve in the military, he regularly uses slander against his business rivals, and he acts as the main political supporter of a social democratic politician in order to advance his business schemes.

 Plot

 The socio-critical novel portrays the life of Diederich Hessling, a slavish and fanatical admirer of Kaiser Wilhelm II, as an archetype of Wilhelmine Germany.
 The name "Hessling" alludes to the German word for ugly, "hässlich".
-Hessling is unthinkingly obedient to authority and maintains a rigid dedication to the nationalist goals of the newly created Second Reich.
+Hessling is unthinkingly obedient to authority and maintains a rigid dedication to the nationalist goals of the newly created German Empire.

 As a self-conscious and snivelling child, he acts as an informer.
 He later gains self-confidence by joining a duelling student fraternity, practising as a drunkard and Stammtisch agitator, and by narrowly obtaining a doctorate of chemistry.
 He becomes a paper manufacturer, family patriarch, and eventually the most influential man in his small town.

 Throughout the novel, Hessling's inflexible ideals are often contradicted by his actions: he preaches bravery but is a coward; he is the strongest militarist but seeks to be excused from conscription; his greatest political opponents are the Marxist Social Democratic Party of Germany (SPD), yet he uses his influence to help get his hometown's SPD candidate to the Reichstag parliament, in order to defeat his liberal business competitors; he starts vicious rumors against the latter and then dissociates himself from them; he both preaches and enforces Christian morality against others but lies, cheats, and regularly commits adultery.

 The plot ends with the solemn inauguration of an Emperor William monument, with Hessling delivering the speech, which is abruptly terminated by an apocalyptic thunderstorm.
 He also faces the death of Buck, an elderly veteran of the democratic 1848 Revolution.